 Since the July 2008 Critical Patch Update, Oracle has used industry standard Common Vulnerabilities and Exposure (CVE) identifiers.
 These simplify the identification of Oracle vulnerabilities when referenced in external security reports, such as those produced by security researchers and vulnerability management systems.

 Prior to the use of CVE identifiers, Oracle used a proprietary identification where the vulnerability identifier was composed of a two to four character prefix identifying the product suite containing the affected product, and a two character suffix that created a unique identifier within the product suite.
-Such vulnerability identifiers were unique only within a single Critical Patch Update Advisory.
+As a result, the vulnerability identifiers were unique only within a single Critical Patch Update Advisory.

 The Oracle product containing the vulnerability.

-The protocol required to attempt to exploit the vulnerability.
+The protocol used to communicate with the component that contains the vulnerability.
 It may be possible to reduce the risk of attack by limiting access to this protocol.
-For example, limiting the machines that can form a direct connection to a database using the Oracle Net protocol could be reduced by preventing network connections using this protocol, or by limiting access to only trusted machines.
+For example, the risk posed by a vulnerability in a database component that communicates using the Oracle Net protocol could be reduced by preventing network connections using this protocol, or by limiting access to only trusted machines.
 Such restrictions are typically achieved using firewalls or managed switches.

-Packages, privileges, roles, responsibilities or other preconditions required to attempt to exploit a vulnerability.
+Packages, privileges, roles, responsibilities or other preconditions required by an attack for it to potentially be successful.
 It may be possible to reduce the risk of attack by changing a required precondition.
 For example, if a vulnerability may be exploited only by users with access to a certain database package, revoking untrusted users' access to that package will reduce the number of people who can exploit the vulnerability.
 Oracle strongly recommends that such changes are first made on a test system as some changes may cause loss of functionality or other unwanted side effects in custom code or other Oracle software.

-Indicates if the vulnerability may be exploited by a remote attacker who has on authentication credentials for the targeted system.
+Indicates whether the vulnerability may be exploited by a remote attacker who has authentication credentials for the targeted system.
 Vulnerabilities which may be exploitable from a remote network and without authentication are higher risk and marked with a Yes.
-Vulnerabilities which cannot be exploited remotely or which require authentication are marked with a No.
+Vulnerabilities that cannot be exploited remotely, or which require authentication, are marked with a No.